How to Appeal Property Taxes: A Quick Guide to Reducing Your Annual Assessment

 High property taxes are rarely random; they are driven by specific local economic structures:

-- Reliance on Property Revenue: States like New Hampshire and Texas, which have no state income tax, rely almost entirely on property levies to fund 100% of their local government operations.
+- Reliance on Property Revenue: States like New Hampshire and Texas, which have no state income tax, rely much more heavily on property taxes than most states to fund state and local government.
+Property taxes account for roughly 59-60% of New Hampshire's total state and local tax revenue and about 41% of Texas's- among the highest shares in the nation.

 - Pension and Education Costs: In states like Illinois and New Jersey, unfunded pension liabilities and a heavy emphasis on local school funding drive millage rates significantly upward.